wagyourtail/battleship-cpp/design-and-writeup/styleguide.md

 ## Folders

-//TODO: actually move things to match this

-Folders should be synonymous with namespaces, so for example if there is a file at `example/folder/file.h`, it should be in a namespace called `example::folder`.
+classes are grouped in folders, there groupings should be for related classes, but don't nececairily require a equivalently named namespace.

 ## Forward References